solbell2/volunTEEN/README.md

 By: Michael Liu, Eshan Singhal, Kelsey Sun, Angela Yang </br>
 [Devpost Metrohacks Site](https://devpost.com/software/volunteen-7s5nmj)

+### Execution
+To execute the project, download the code on the main master branch and unzip the folder.
+Open Android Studio -> File -> Open, and find the extracted folder (This should have an Android logo on the file).
+Make sure to have Dart SDK and any Flutter comilation plugins/SDKs required to run the project (Prefered versions: Flutter v2.2.1 and Dart 2.13.1).
+To preview the code, please locate the code specifications and dependency installations below.

 ### Code Specifications:
 Flutter project location is under libs.
 This holds all of the code we created.
 ```file